List of Kamen Rider Fourze characters: Ryusei Sakuta

-Due to his search taking him to AGHS, Sakuta puts on a timid demeanor to infiltrate the Kamen Rider Club and secretly report on their activities for Tachibana while assuming his true aggressive nature as Meteor.
-Despite helping the Kamen Rider Club develop new technology for Fourze, Sakuta is manipulated by Aries into nearly killing Fourze in exchange for Aries reviving Iseki.
-While Sakuta's identity is exposed in the process and Aries upholds his promise, Iseki's worsening condition causes Sakuta to risk his life protecting the Kamen Rider Club, who forgive him and agree to keep his identity secret.
-Following the Zodiarts' defeat, Sakuta returns to Subaruboshi High.
+Due to his search taking him to AGHS, Ryusei puts on a timid demeanor to infiltrate the Kamen Rider Club and secretly report on their activities for Tachibana while assuming his true aggressive nature as Meteor.
+Despite helping the Kamen Rider Club develop new technology for Fourze, Ryusei is manipulated by Aries into nearly killing Fourze in exchange for Aries reviving Jiro.
+While Ryusei's identity is exposed in the process and Aries upholds his promise, Jiro's worsening condition causes Ryusei to risk his life protecting the Kamen Rider Club, who forgive him and agree to keep his identity secret.
+Following the Zodiarts' defeat, Ryusei returns to Subaruboshi High.

-Five years later, as of the events of the film Kamen Rider × Kamen Rider Wizard & Fourze: Movie War Ultimatum, Sakuta became an Interpol agent alongside Inga Blink.
+Five years later, as of the events of the film Kamen Rider × Kamen Rider Wizard & Fourze: Movie War Ultimatum, Ryusei became an Interpol agent alongside Inga Blink.

-On his own, Sakuta is a proficient martial artist and practitioner of Jeet Kune Do and the fictional Seishin Dairin Fist (星心大輪拳, Seishin Dairinken).
+On his own, Ryusei is a proficient martial artist and practitioner of Jeet Kune Do and the fictional Seishin Dairin Fist (星心大輪拳, Seishin Dairinken).